bdqnghi/bi-tbcnn/ast-node-encoding/README.md

     ```python
     python parse_pickle_file_to_nodes.py
     ```
-  This step is to convert the ast trees in pickle file a list of nodes, each node will have the following format:
+  This step is to convert the ast trees in pickle file into a list of nodes, each node will have the following format:

   ```
   {'node': 'Module', 'children': ['FunctionDef', 'FunctionDef', 'FunctionDef', 'Print'], 'parent': None}